natospaces/udacity_bikeshare_project/readme.txt

 My approach was to use sql lite as ian initial data source since we've already learnt about database querying in the first project.
 Data source loads the info to a pandas dataframe the I use pandas to work out the general statistics

+project also assumes python file and the sqlite database are in the same folder